dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 - Click on the hamburger menu, click Modify
 - Choose the workloads listed above and click Modify

-During the last few weeks of a development cycle for a quarterly release (versions 15.3, 15.6, etc.), it is possible for the Roslyn codebase to make use of new language features, which will not be suppored by the last released version.
-During that period, it is recommended to use the [preview version of Visual Studio](https://www.visualstudio.com/vs/preview/) or [Roslyn nightlies](https://github.com/dotnet/roslyn/issues/18783#issuecomment-299064434).
-Alternatively, you can just ignore some red squiggles produced by the IDE that do not correspond to build errors (on portions of the code using the latest language features).

 ## Running Tests

 There are a number of options for running the core Roslyn unit tests